Provides housing, hospitality services and personal care services for adults who can live independently.

 More detailed information is available once you have been deemed eligible and accepted into care by a case manager.

 Can I transfer from a private pay facility to a publicly funded one?
-Or can I transfer from assisted living to residential care?
+Or can I transfer from assisted living to long term care?

 If you are currently a Home Health client, contact your case manager.